rlarson20/rlarson20/README.md

 Here are some projects I'm kinda proud of:

+- [Volta](https://www.github.com/rlarson20/Volta) is a Rust-powered Machine Learning framework with a PyTorch-like API.
+Currently a work in progress, but able to build multi-layer perceptrons easily.
 - [Vimprove](https://www.github.com/rlarson20/Vimprove) is a RAG powered CLI tool, API, and Neovim plugin for talking to your Neovim documentation.
 - [Au](https://www.github.com/rlarson20/Au) is the 'gold' standard for AI code editing agents.
 Not really, but it is a small code editing agent that runs in the terminal, running off the OpenRouter API.
 BYOK!